fossabot/dotfiles-30/README.md

-# My dotfiles for Windows and Mac
+# My dotfiles for Windows, Linux, and Mac
 much of the inspiration for this came from https://github.com/mattorb/dotfiles